Relocating and rescoping the Lee Point defence housing project

 • threatens endangered species, and

-• significantly impacts on Darwin’s last wildlife corridor.
+• significantly impacts on Darwin’s last functional wildlife corridor.

 There is an urgent need to increase the supply of affordable homes in Darwin.
 The Australian Government’s Help to Buy scheme assists people in the low-medium income bracket to buy a house.
-To qualify for this scheme, a Darwin house price must not exceed $0.6M.
-Houses at Lee Point are typically valued at $0.8M.
+To qualify for this scheme, a Darwin house/lot price must not exceed $0.6M.

-The Lee Point defence housing project is highly unlikely to indirectly deliver any affordable housing in the broader Darwin community – for more detail, refer Independent Housing Report on Lee Point.
+Developing housing lots at Lee Point is highly unlikely to indirectly deliver any affordable housing in the broader Darwin community, refer Independent Housing Report on Lee Point.

 Action needed

-Approved housing/infrastructure projects are currently underway at Berrimah (Northcrest) and Holtze.
-It is expected that houses for defence personnel could be built relatively quickly at either of these two locations.
+Approved housing/infrastructure projects are currently underway at Berrimah (Northcrest), Holtze, Marrara and Zuccoli.
+DHA houses could be built at these sites while the DEB site is being developed.

-Rescoping – The relocated project could be rescoped to include affordable dwellings that are located near frequent public transport.
+Rescoping – The relocated project could be rescoped to include some low-cost lots to help address Darwin’s housing affordability crisis.

 In terms of the existing Lee Point location (refer Fig 2), Stage 2 & 3 would be abandoned allowing the area to continue to naturally regenerate (with invasive weed control treatment).